antash-mishra/huskyAI/README.md

 * Then, Install package.json by `npm install package.json`
 * At last `npx next dev`
     ** This will start the client-side at port 3000

+### TODO

+* Add sign-in page
+* Work on Improvement of User engagement.
+(While scrapping move it to the background and show the previous news)
+* Work on scheduled updation of provided URL by user to make news or articles refreshed.